chadblack/2026ELA/docs/calendar.md

 **Tuesday: Sex in the Archive**

 - Black, Chad.
 "Negotiating Adultery in Colonial Quito," Pp 171-179 in *The Routledge Companion to Sexuality and Colonialism*.
+(Canvas)

 **Thursday: Is it Love, or Magic?**

 - Ruth Behar, “Sexual Witchcraft, Colonialism, and Women’s Powers,” in Sexuality and Marriage in Colonial Latin America.
 Lavrin, ed.
 Lincoln: Univ. of Nebraska Press, 1992.
+(Canvas)

 ## Week Twelve: Film Review (Nov 3-Nov 5)